emoltz/fullStackBlog/README.md

 Most of the backend is set -- I have a server I can post requests from via *Postman* app, I have `nodemon` running to live refresh the server.
 I also have functionality that will allow for "upvoting" articles as well as leaving comments.
 I used a makeshift database to test it -- I will integrate MongoDB next.

 So the installation for MongoDB via terminal commands don't work on a M1 chip right now.
 So I will have to do something else...!

+### July 12 2022
+Ran into another roadblock -- I am having trouble with Homebrew on this M1 machine and can't find a fix yet...
+I will spend some time figuring that out.
+Very frustrating.
+But I will have to practice Node.js in another environment without MongoDB.
+Off to another repo...!
 ______________________________
 # Documentation for React App